bitlogic/hello-docker/1-running-containers/README.md

 $ docker images
 ```

-As you can see, now we have the ubuntu:14.04 image in our host and we can create our container.
+As you can see, now we have the ubuntu:20.04 image in our host and we can create our container.

 ```
-$ docker container run -it ubuntu:20.04
+$ docker run -it ubuntu:20.04
 ```

 Cool, we're inside the container! `-it` specifies you want to go into the interactive mode (TBH, `i` is interactive and `t` is for docker to allocate a pseudo TTY interface for the interaction)